jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 Author: Lagarde Jeremie
 Level: Intermediate
 Technologies: CDI, JMX, MBean
-Summary: The `helloworld-mbean` quickstart demonstrates the use of *CDI 1.0* and *MBean* in JBoss EAP and includes JConsole instructions and Arquillian tests.
+Summary: The `helloworld-mbean` quickstart demonstrates the use of *CDI* and *MBean* in JBoss EAP and includes JConsole instructions and Arquillian tests.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `helloworld-mbean` quickstart demonstrates the use of *CDI 1.0* and *MBean* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld-mbean` quickstart demonstrates the use of *CDI* and *MBean* in Red Hat JBoss Enterprise Application Platform.
 The project also includes a set of Arquillian tests for MBeans.

 The example is composed of the following MBeans: